US maternal mortality rate declines, but disparities remain, new CDC data shows - KESQ

 Despite the recent decline in the US maternal mortality rate, the new report said that in 2022, the maternal death rate for Black women was still higher than for other women.
 The rate among Black women was 49.5 deaths per 100,000 live births, compared with 19 deaths per 100,000 for White women, 16.9 per 100,000 for Hispanic women and 13.2 per 100,000 for Asian women.

-Lawson said that a lack of adequate access to maternal health care plays a role in disparities.
+“The disparity lingers and persists, as you can see from the data with Black women versus Caucasian women and others,” Lawson said, adding that a lack of adequate access to maternal health care plays a role in that disparity.

 “Access is important from a lot of respects.
 We know that in this country, we’re having maternal health care deserts.
 We have states that have not expanded Medicaid in the face of seeing not only maternal and infant mortality but disparities,” she said.
 “We have to still continue to make sure that we are supporting states to put in quality improvement projects and initiatives.”